ebu/ebu-tt-live-toolkit/docs/source/deduplication.rst

 :py:func:`ebu_tt_live.node.deduplicator.DeDuplicatorNode.CollateUniqueVals` function.

 Because ``style`` and ``region`` elements can have ``style`` attributes, these are deduplicated first.
+At this stage, it's possible that where two identical elements that differed only in their style references, these may end up looking the same.
  Each element is then passed through the :py:class:`ebu_tt_live.node.deduplicator.ComparableElement` class, which processes each attribute, omitting the ``xml:id`` and using the :py:func:`ebu_tt_live.node.deduplicator.ReplaceNone` function to replace empty